 Personal trainers need to have an excellent understanding of muscle mechanics and a diverse inventory of exercises that are both creative and motivating.
 Using a variety of equipment and techniques will be key for keeping the client progressing to achieve their desired results.

 Personal trainers help the client to better understand how their body works, as well as empowering the client with unique body awareness and balance.
 The use of creative and motivating techniques to help the client learn and execute movements correctly is paramount for achieving results.
-Learning exercise properly is a cost-effective way to help individuals improve their body and their quality of life.
+Learning how to exercise properly is a cost-effective way to help individuals improve their body and enhance their quality of life.

 Group Class Challenges Differ from Personal Training